avivspinner/avivspinner.github.io/index.md

 ## About Me

-I am a graduate student in Debora Marks' lab where I research ML for Biology.
+Hello ~ I am the Protein Engineering Machine Learning Fellow at Align Bio!

+Other things:
+-   I did my PhD in Debora Marks' lab in the Department of Systems Biology at Harvad Medical School
+-   I was in the Biological and Biomedical Science PhD program as well as the Therapeutics Graduate Program

-Most of my time is spent:
+During graduate school, most of my time was spent:
 -   designing new enzymes,
 -   developing new methods for combining natural sequence data with labeled experimental data,
 -   and mentoring future/current scientists.